Published on 12 April 2021

 In numerous cases, the cement bond sets with fluid or gas migrations.
 Such micro annulus occurrences give what we commonly call channeling.

-In this case, the client had Bradenhead pressures in the B and C annulus during drilling.
+In this case, the client had Bradenhead pressures (sustained annulus pressure) in the B and C annulus during drilling.

 Changing the game with Saltel Xpandable external casing packer (ECP).